jackychanpsu/Portfolio-Code/README.md

 All assets were free and found on the unity store.

 A video for the AI Demonstration can be found here at https://youtu.be/342nT_rTM4w.
+A video for the Platformer Demo can found found here  at https://www.youtube.com/watch?v=ogHbDSt7qw8.